xxk-i/EmoteWheel/README.md

 It has no functionality, it only exists as an example of egui in d3d11.

 ## Installation
-Install as a plugin for nier-mod-loader as per its instructions: https://github.com/xxk-i/Nier-Mod-Loader.
+Install as a `LATE` load plugin for nier-mod-loader as per its instructions: https://github.com/xxk-i/Nier-Mod-Loader.

 ## Assets
 The assets used by this mod can be found here: https://web.archive.org/web/20230616174121/https://imgur.com/a/Pz0JOFe